Culture comes first

 25 years since the opening of the Anthony Mine Shaft

 While visiting UNESCO’s Idrija, you will encounter the rich tradition of the mercury mine wherever you go.
 Although cinnabar ore has not been excavated for a long time, you can get an excellent view of the past life and work of miners.
 Go to the heart of the second largest mercury mine in the world through the Anthony Mine Shaft, excavated in 1500, which is deemed the oldest preserved entrance to a mine in Europe.
 You are in for numerous adventures and will perhaps even meet the mischievous Perkmandlc, the pit dwarf.
 This year is particularly festive for the mine, as a multitude of interesting events will mark the 25th anniversary of the opening of the Anthony Mine Shaft.

 A walk around Prekmurje

 One year after World War I ended, the territory of former Austria-Hungary was divided again.
 Prekmurje was given by the Paris Peace Treaty to Slovenia or the then Kingdom of Serbs, Croats and Slovenes.
-The annexation of Prekmurje to its motherland is marked in Slovenia on 17 August, a national holiday, which will be particularly festive next year due to the 100th anniversary of this turning point for Prekmurje.
+The annexation of Prekmurje to its motherland is celebrated in Slovenia on 17 August, a national holiday, which will be particularly joyous this year due to the 100th anniversary of this turning point for Prekmurje.